 |Central Wall Area

-This popular moderate (C2 or C2+) aid route was free-climbed in 2007.
+This popular moderate (C2 or C2+) aid route was free-climbed in 2007 at 5.12d.
 Short pitches and an easy descent (only one 60m rope required to rappel) make it very accessible for both aid and free climbing.
-Aid ratings assume fixed gear is in place.
+Aid ratings and to some degree free climbing protection assume fixed gear is in place.

 Pitch '1-' (.9): Not technically the first pitch of Town Crier, but accesses the ledge from which the route begins.
 Climb the hand and finger crack to 4th class ledges, trending right and belaying either at a bolted anchor below P.1 of Green Drag-on, or at a natural belay to the right below a chimney.

 Pitch 1 (.9): Climb up the chimney to a crux move exiting the chimney.
 For the free version, belay at the first anchor (atop '12 Angry Bees').
 If aiding, continue up cracks to another anchor atop 'Smokeout Ledge'.

 Pitch 2 (.11c or C2+): The free variation climbs left to an overlap (crux), then up a scary hollow flake and thin cracks to a belay out right.
 The aid line either goes left out the roof (C2+ with possible pendulum point), or up thin cracks on the face (cam hooks and small nuts) to the same belay.

 Pitch 3 (.12b/c or C2): The 'Triple Overhangs' pitch.
 Climb off the belay past fixed gear into a corner.
 Surmount the overhangs (.12 boulder problem or C2).
 If free climbing, exit left out of the corner when it starts to seem blank, then climb up and back right to the belay.